 - Brief Addiction Monitor

-- CES: Center for Epidemiologic Studies Depression Scale
+- CES: Center for Epidemiological Studies Depression Scale

 - CIWA-Ar: Clinical Institute Withdrawal Assessment for Alcohol